-Dr. Donati welcomes patients of all agesand has a particular soft-spot for patients with learning-related vision problems.
+Dr. Donati welcomes patients of all ages and has a particular soft-spot for patients with vision-related learning problems.

 Having a special interest in pediatrics, binocular vision and neuro-rehabilitative optometry, Dr. McKenzie studied with the Optometric Extension Program Foundation (OEPf) and completed the Core Curriculum.
 She is a Board Certified Fellow in the practice of vision development and vision therapy through the College of Optometrists in Vision Development (COVD).
 Dr. McKenzie is a member of the Neuro-Optometric Rehabilitation Association (NORA) and the Ocular Nutrition Society (ONS).
 She is also a member of the College of Syntonic Optometry (CSO) and has studied with Stefan Collier and his Next Generation Syntonics.
+Dr. McKenzie has completed the Padula Institute's Neural-Visual Processing Treatment.
 She continues to attend regional, national and international courses in order to bring the latest information home to her patients.

 Dr. McKenzie is a founding Board Member of the Canadian Optometrists in Vision Therapy and Rehabilitation.
 She believes that education and communication is vital in spreading the news about developments in vision therapy and rehabilitation to Optometrists, other professionals and patients.
 In the spirit of giving back the community that has been so supportive, the Bolton Optometry Clinic has expanded to become a Professional development education center where Canadian and International experts meet with optometrists, therapists and other professionals to learn and experience new ideas.